oaxiom/chipFish/glbase_wrapper/readme.txt

 GUI Specifications:
 -------------------

-This has been removed form chipFish
+This has been removed from chipFish